withastro/roadmap/proposals/0030-core-image-story.md

 />
 ```

-Remote images are handled as in vanilla Markdown and have no special behaviour.
+Remote images are handled as in vanilla Markdown and have no special behavior.

 ## JavaScript API for using optimized images